The oversight programs of CPA Australia and regulators aim to promote high standards and good practice, while protecting consumers.

 The regulatory environment, however, is becoming more complex and is constantly changing.
 Whilst some announcements may be made by government without appropriate guidance and in isolation of each other, CPA Australia has a constructive relationship with regulators which allows it to provide feedback on a significant range of legislative and administrative issues and to meet, discuss and resolve issues.
 The extensive input and insights provided by members is integral to that process.

-You can keep abreast of CPA Australia's advocacy as well as its current consultations and submissions.
+You can keep abreast of CPA Australia's advocacy, policy bulletins and current consultations and submissions.

 - Be independent and transparent